bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-h/howto.rst

 -  install and enable the |bareosFd| Python plugin

--  install the Python MySQL plugin (for some platforms it is available prepackaged from \contribDownloadBareosOrg, on the other platforms: copy the plugin files to the Bareos Plugin Directory)
+-  install the Python MySQL plugin (for some platforms it is available prepackaged from `<http://download.bareos.org/bareos/contrib/>`_, on the other platforms: copy the plugin files to the Bareos Plugin Directory)

 -  disable bacula compatibility (default for Bareos >= 15.2)